dfelinto/blender-manual/manual/editors/video_sequencer/preview/sidebar.rst

 .. _bpy.types.RenderSettings.use_sequencer_override_scene_strip:

 Override Scene Settings
-   Use the Workbench render settings from the sequencer scene, instead of each individual scene used in the strip.
+   Use the :ref:`Workbench render settings </render/workbench/index>` from the sequencer scene, *not* the Workbench render settings from the source scene.
+   This option is only available, if *Solid* shading is activate.

 Annotations